 The final characteristic, which is the whole reason that I put together the challenges and the PerformHappy training program, is trust.
 If you think back to those kids on beam who would just throw any skill – they just throw it, get up and throw the skill.

 My brother, when he was a gymnast, would throw anything!
 Double, double dismount, go for it.
-He just would try it because he trusted himself.
-He trusted his coach.
-He trusted his training.
+He just would try it because he trusted himself and his coach and his training.
 I did not have the same trust.
-I doubted myself.
-I doubted my training.
-I doubted my abilities.
-I doubted my talent.
-I doubted everything.
-I doubted the beam, the mats, the bars.
+I doubted myself and I doubted my training.
+Also I doubted my abilities and I doubted my talent.
+I pretty much doubted everything including doubting the beam, the mats, the bars.
 I doubted all of it all the time because of that perfectionism and because of that overthinking.
 And so I had mental blocks.
 So if you have a perfectionist who overthinks, who is stuck on skills, the answer to that is trust.
 They have to learn to trust themselves.

 It’s not that you are born able to break through fear or not.
 It’s just that you don’t have those right characteristics and all of these can be built and learned.
 So send me any questions that you have to firstname.lastname@example.org.